-- It would encourage greater use of career development services which, in turn, would help people get the jobs for which they are best suited, thus improving the nation's productivity - Professional career development and job search coaching already prevent many skilled but otherwise disadvantaged people from becoming unemployed and thus a drain on the public purse - It would encourage more people to consider career development coaching as a worthwhile career and this in turn would increase the public benefit of these services - It would remove the following anomalies; - professional career development and job search coaching makes a significant impact on an individual's earning power, in most cases greater than the services of a recognised tax adviser, costs of which are tax deductible - career development and job search coaching is currently a legitimate tax deduction if the client is applying for promotion within the current employer organisation but not if the client is applying for a promotable position with another organisation or even a different government department - it is also tax deductible if the costs can be ascribed to the family farm or small business.
+- 1. It would encourage greater use of career development services which, in turn, would help people get the jobs for which they are best suited, thus improving the nation's productivity - Professional career development and job search coaching already prevent many skilled but otherwise disadvantaged people from becoming unemployed and thus a drain on the public purse - 3.
+It would encourage more people to consider career development coaching as a worthwhile career and this in turn would increase the public benefit of these services - 4.
+It would remove the following anomalies; - professional career development and job search coaching makes a significant impact on an individual's earning power, in most cases greater than the services of a recognised tax adviser, costs of which are tax deductible - career development and job search coaching is currently a legitimate tax deduction if the client is applying for promotion within the current employer organisation but not if the client is applying for a promotable position with another organisation or even a different government department - it is also tax deductible if the costs can be ascribed to the family farm or small business.
 This is not available to those whose parents or partners are salaried - because of the ever-changing employment market, people are increasingly being asked to consider themselves to be 'self-employed', a micro business seeking new 'clients' or employers whenever the changing situation requires.
-Small businesses can claim business planning and marketing consultancy against tax but a 'natural person' can't claim professional advice for career planning (the equivalent of business planning) or self-marketing (job search)

-In conclusion, this would make little initial difference to taxation income but, as the profession grows - and this move would, I am convinced, help it to do so - the loss of income would be offset by better productivity, better profitability, reducing the skills shortage (I have helped highly qualified, highly experienced migrant engineers, who were cleaning shopping malls, to get professional positions which make use of their skills) and reduced unemployment.
+Small businesses can claim business planning and marketing consultancy against tax but a 'natural person' can't claim professional advice for career planning (the equivalent of business planning) or self-marketing (job search) - 5.
+Finally, initially this would make little difference to taxation income but, as the profession grows and this move would, I am convinced, help it to do so the loss of income would be offset by better productivity, better profitability, reducing the skills shortage and reducing unemployment.

-Yours
+Yours faithfully,